Pediatric Forceps

 How Instruments are made resistant to rusting and reacting with acidic elements during the operation.

-In layman’s terms, the passivation process removes “free iron” contamination left behind on the surface of the stainless steel as a result of mac
+In layman’s terms, the passivation process removes “free iron” contamination left behind on the surface of the stainless steel as a result of machining and fabricating processes.
+These contaminants are potential corrosion sites which, if not removed, result in premature corrosion and ultimately result in deterioration of the component.

 DENTAL ORTHODONTICS VIDEOS AND ORTHODONTICS INSTRUMENTS